openwdl/wdl/SPEC.md

 Every nested scope implicitly "exports" all of its declarations and call outputs in the following manner:

 * A scatter scope exports its declarations and calls with the same names they have inside the scope, but with their types modified, such that the exported types are all `Array[X]`, where `X` is the type of the declaration within the scope.
   * A scatter scope *does not* export its scatter variable.
-For example, if a block is defined as `scatter (x in array)`, `x` is not accessible outside of the scatter scope - it is only accessible from within the scatter scope and any nested scopes.
+For example, the `x` variable in `scatter (x in array)` is only accessible from within the scatter scope and any nested scopes; it is not accessible outside of the scatter scope.
 * A conditional scope exports its declarations and calls with the same names they have inside the scope, but with their types modified, such that the exported types are all `X?`, where `X` is the type of the declaration within the scope.

 Example: this workflow scatters over the `my_task` task from the previous examples.